Ferry Creek Results

-This chart (click chart for larger version) shows the levels of tritium in water flowing into Ferry Creek near the Fermilab site boundary since April 2006.
+This graph (click for larger version) shows the levels of tritium in water between operational waters and flowing into Ferry Creek near the Fermilab site boundary since 2005.
 The detection limit is one picocurie per milliliter (see footnote).
-During droughts, Ferry Creek can be dry at the Fermilab site boundary and we can not take water samples.
+During droughts, Ferry Creek can be dry at the Fermilab site boundary, and we cannot take water samples.

 Fermilab will continue to display Ferry Creek monitoring results on this page.
 A frequently-asked-questions page provides more information, and we have posted an aerial view of Ferry Creek as well.

-About the graph: A solid dot appears on every day in which a sample has been taken and analyzed.
-Samples with no detectable level of tritium are represented by a solid dot on the line at the limit of detection (1 pCi/ml).
+About the graph: A symbol appears on every day in which a sample has been taken and analyzed.
+Samples with no detectable level of tritium are represented by a symbol on the line at the limit of detection (1 pCi/ml).

 Footnote: A picocurie is the unit used to specify how many tritium particles in a water sample decay into helium particles each second.
 Standard tests can detect levels of tritium in water that are larger than about 1 picocurie per milliliter.
 The Department of Energy surface water standards specify a limit of 2600 picocuries per milliliter.